AElfProject/AElf/docs-sphinx/tutorials/testnet.md

     }
 }
 ```

+Note: if both side nodeVersion>=1.4.0, nodes will connect
+to each other by grpc stream and will transfer data via grpc stream.

 Note: if your infrastructure is behind a firewall you need to open the
 P2P listening port of the node.
 You also need to configure your